Multilevel Motion Planning: A Fiber Bundle Formulation: Evaluation

 \section{Evaluation}

-To show the wide applicability of fiber bundles and bundle algorithms, we apply them to a wide range of multilevel planning scenarios.
-In particular, we evaluate the algorithms on eight planning scenarios, including computer animation, pre-grasping, multi-robot coordination and non-holonomic constraints.
-The dimensionality of the state spaces ranges from 21-dof (box folding) to 100-dof (hypercube).
-We compare our algorithms with all available algorithms currently implemented in the Open Motion Planning Library (OMPL) as of May 2020 \citep{moll_2015}.
-We detail all algorithms in Tab.~\ref{tab:list_of_algorithms}.
-Those algorithms do not use the additional information which fiber bundles provide.
-We like to show that we can \emph{exploit fiber bundles to plan more efficiently}.
-Note that due to the difficulty of the scenarios (multi-robots, nonholonomic constraints), we occasionally have to remove some OMPL algorithms from the benchmarks.
+To show the wide applicability of fiber bundles and bundle algorithms, we apply them to a broad range of planning scenarios.
+In particular, we evaluate our algorithms on four low-dimensional and eight high-dimensional planning scenarios, including computer animation, pre-grasping, multi-robot coordination, and non-holonomic constraints.
+The dimensionality of the state spaces in the high-dimensional case ranges from 21-dof (box folding) to 100-dof (hypercube).
+We compare our algorithms with available algorithms implemented in the Open Motion Planning Library (OMPL) as of May 2020 \citep{moll_2015}.
+References and details of those algorithms are shown in Tab.~\ref{tab:list_of_algorithms}.
+All algorithms, except QMP, QMP*, QRRT, and QRRT*, do not use the additional information which fiber bundles provide.
+We like to show that fiber bundles are helpful to solve scenarios which are near unsolvable using classical sampling-based methods~\cite{kavraki_1996, kuffner_2000}

+\textbf{Evaluation Metrics.} For all scenarios, we let each algorithm run $10$ times with a cut-off time limit of $60$s.
+For the low-dimensional scenarios, we report a success-cost plot showing convergence rate and success rate over time.
+In this case, we let the algorithms run for $60$s and query their current best cost with a $100$Hz update frequency (i.e. every $0.01$s).
+For the high-dimensional scenarios, we run two separate evaluations.
+First, a pure runtime evaluation, where we compare the average runtime on each scenario, comparing against all available OMPL planners.
+In this case, planners run until they either find a solution or the cut-off time limit has been reached.
+Second, we report on a success-cost plot for our algorithms against four well performing algorithms from OMPL, namely RRTConnect, RRT*, BIT*, and LBTRRT.
+In this case, all algorithms are run for $60$s with best cost queries at $100$ Hz update frequency.